jgrodziski/software-table-talk-questions/README.md

 - What makes a good test case?
 - What's your dream setting with product/domain people?
 Engineering people? (aka.
 What to do)
 - What's your worst experience of QA?
 Why? (aka.
 What NOT to do)
+- What can be improved to make your work more meaningful to you ?

 ## I'm an Engineering Person